keboola/connection-docs/storage/tables/index.md

 {: .image-popup}
 ![Screenshot - Simple alias result](/storage/tables/create-simple-alias-result.png)

-There are the following limitations to aliases:

-- Filtering is enabled only on [indexed columns](/storage/tables/#primary-keys-and-indexes).
-- When an alias is created, the index on the filtered column of the source table cannot be removed.
-- Alias columns are automatically synchronized, by default, with the source table.
+Alias columns are automatically synchronized, by default, with the source table.
 Columns added to the source table will be added to the alias automatically.
 You can prevent this by disabling *Synchronize columns with source table*.

-## Primary Keys and Indexes
+## Primary Keys
 Each table may have a **primary key** defined on one or more columns.
 A primary key represents an identifier of each row in the table.
 Each primary key can be defined manually on a table or as part of [Output Mapping](/manipulation/transformations/mappings/#output-mapping) of